 - After the rice has simmered for 20 minutes, turn off the heat and let it sit, undisturbed, for an additional 10 minutes.
 Once it has rested, remove the lid and fluff with a fork.
 Slowly drizzle the honey over top while fluffing to mix it in.
 Add the cubed mango and stir again.
 Serve warm.

 Begin by placing the dry jasmine rice in a pot.
 Rinse a few times with cool water or until the water runs mostly clear.
 You can use the lid to help hold the rice back as you pour out the rinse water.
 Remove as much water as possible after the last rinse.

-To the rinsed rice, add one can of coconut milk and one cup of water.
+To the rinsed rice, add one can of coconut milk, 1/2 tsp salt, and one cup of water.
 I usually use light coconut milk for my savory coconut rice, but I think the next time that I make the mango coconut rice I’ll use full fat coconut milk to make it more dessert-like.
 Place a lid on top and bring the pot up to a rolling boil.
 AS SOON as it reaches a boil, turn the heat down to the lowest setting and let it simmer for 20 minutes.
 For more detailed pictures of this process, see the Savory Coconut Rice post.

 While the rice is cooking, cube the mango.
 Mangoes are a mystery to many, many people.
 So, if you’ve never cut into one before, be sure to check out this picture tutorial so that you get the most flesh off of the little guy.

 After the rice has simmered for 20 minutes, turn the heat off and let it sit, undisturbed for an additional ten to let it finish steaming.
 Once it’s absorbed all of the moisture, fluff it with a fork, drizzle on the honey and fluff again to mix it in.